 Voicing that in real time in any given situation will require good writing skills, passion for solving issues, and a deep understanding of social media etiquette.

 Therefore don’t ignore the praise, but remember to tap into those negative tweets.
 Elon Musk does this amazingly.
 Doing this increases both customer sentiment towards a brand.
 In turn, people will be willing to pay more when a company does this (or in Elon’s case, willing to wait for more production delays).

 Responding increases word of mouth awareness, recommendation, and customer satisfaction.
-Recommendation means they are more likely to share their experience both online and offline.
+Recommendation means customers are more likely to share their experience both online and offline.

 What a great way to tap into customer sentiment.
 Twitter is accessible to anyone.
 You find out what people are really saying about you and how customers really feel.
 The best part is you just need a Twitter account.
 Adding Twitter’s customer care tools makes it even better.

 It’s win-win.
-It’s reach, cost effectiveness, and the satisfaction it brings through service-related issues benefits both business and customer.
+Twitter's reach, cost-effectiveness, and the satisfaction it brings through service-related issues benefits both business and customer.

 With these tips and you can take your customer service from average to remarkable.